gayathritela/RCA-of-Cloud-Microservices/README.md

 ## 👥 Contributing

 Contributions are welcome!
-Please feel free to submit pull requests to the repository.
+Here's how you can contribute:

+- **Issues**: Report bugs or suggest features by creating an issue in the repository.
+- **Pull Requests**: Fork the repository, make your changes, and submit a pull request for review.
+- **Feedback**: Provide feedback on model usage and suggest improvements to enhance the project.

 ## 🙏 Acknowledgments

-- Thanks to Dr. Yan Liu for supervising this project.
+- **Supervisor**: Dr. Yan Liu
+- **Researchers and Developers**: Gayathiri Elambooranan, Pranay Sood
+- **Dataset**: Provided by the PetShop Dataset Authors

+## 📞 Contact

+For more information or inquiries, please contact [Gayathiri Elambooranan](https://www.linkedin.com/in/gayathiri-elambooranan).

+© 2024 Gayathiri Elambooranan.